What are the Signs of Oxycodone Abuse?

 • Experiencing strange or abnormal dreams

-• Depersonalization (feeling like you are not yourself or a loss of identity)
+• Depersonalization (feeling like you’re not yourself or a loss of identity)

-You may or may not recognize that you are experiencing some of these side effects.
-Hallucinations and delusions seem completely real to the person experiencing them, and it can be frightening to learn that what you thought was real is not.
+You might not recognize that you’re experiencing these side effects.
+Hallucinations and delusions seem completely real to the person experiencing them, and it can be frightening to learn that what you thought was real never happened.

 What Are the Emotional Oxycodone Abuse Side Effects?

 Your physical, mental, and emotional well-being are all tied into one another.
-Often, if you have a negative impact on one, you will see impacts on the other areas as well.
-This is why you can also experience emotional disturbances if you are misusing oxycodone.
+Often, if you have a negative impact on one, you’ll see impacts on the other areas as well.
+This is why you can also experience emotional disturbances if you’re misusing oxycodone.
 Some of the emotional side effects are:5

 • Experiencing mood swings